 Kakadu is fun to say, isn’t it?
 However, besides their unique name, these plums have an even more unique flavor.
 It’s the ideal combination of bitter and tart.
 Therefore, kakadu plums are quite versatile in terms of the baking goods you can make from them.

-While they’re not a type of plum you’ll find in your local grocery store’s produce aisle, you may opt to grow a kakadu plum tree in your yard, so you may enjoy this fruit at its peak harvest time or opt to can these plums for use all year long.
+While they’re not a type of plum you’ll find in your local grocery store’s produce aisle, you may opt to grow a kakadu plum tree in your yard – if you can find a tree – so you may enjoy this fruit at its peak harvest or opt to can these plums for use all year long.

 History of the Kakadu Plum Tree